-Lets find out a little bit more about how remove lice.
+Let’s find out a little bit more about how to remove lice.

 - How to detect lice.

-full-blownhead lice infestation, you should check your child’s hair every week for head lice.
-Work in sections checking every section of hair and the scalp. checking your child’s hair regularly will help to prevent the lice spread so rapidly.
+To ensure you have every chance of catching lice before your child gets a full-blown head lice infestation, you should check your child’s hair weekly.
+Work in sections, checking every section of hair and the scalp.
+Checking your child’s hair regularly will help prevent the lice from spreading rapidly.

 - How to get rid of lice by combing

-Check the teeth of the comb for any nits or live lice, and rinse the lice comb well after each stroke of the hair.
-Repeat this every night for at least a week until you can no longer find any live lice or eggs.
+Check the teeth of the comb for any nits or live lice, and rinse the lice comb well after each hair stroke.
+Repeat this every night for at least a week until you can no longer find live lice or eggs.

 - How to get rid of lice overnight

-Insecticide head lice treatments from the pharmacy can be applied to the hair and can start to work within a few minutes depending on the manufacturer’s instructions.
-You will still need to use the comb through technique as described above, for getting rid of any dead lice and eggs.
+Insecticide head lice treatments from the pharmacy can be applied to the hair and start working within a few minutes, depending on the manufacturer’s instructions.
+You will still need to use the comb-through technique described above to get rid of any dead lice and eggs.

 - How to get rid of lice eggs in hair.